edhowland/barcampgr2018/stack_overflow/talk.md

 We have seen some ways to avoid potential stack overflows in our code.
-Many of these methods rely on the ability of the various language runtimes to support a low-level tachnique called tail call optimization or elimination.
+Many of these methods rely on the ability of the various language runtimes to support a low-level technique called tail call optimization or elimination.

 We have seen some ways to rewrite our code to take advantage TCO if it exists.